Introducing Yuzen Dyeing, a Traditional Japanese Craft

 In the old-fashioned workshop, various works such as homongi (One of the types of Japanese women's kimono), furisode, and kimono accessories are made.

-Yuzen dyeing artist Masahiro Ikeuchi, introduced from 0:34 in the video, is trying to express the magnificence of humanity while being inspired by the splendor of nature in Japan.
+In his work, Yuzen dyeing artist Masahiro Ikeuchi, introduced from 0:34 in the video, tries to express the magnificence of humanity while being inspired by the splendor of nature in Japan.

 The Yuzen Dyeing Techniques Introduced in the Video